docker/docs/content/learning-paths/docker-build-cloud.md

 {{< accordion large=true title=`Demo: set up and use Docker Build Cloud in development` icon=`play_circle` >}}

-Shift the build workload from local machines to a remote BuildKit instance — achieve faster build times, especially for multi-platform builds.
+With Docker Build Cloud, you can easily shift the build workload from local machines to the cloud, helping you achieve faster build times, especially for multi-platform builds.

-- Choose the right build: local or cloud?
+In this demo, you'll see:

-- Use with Docker Compose
+- How to setup the builder locally
-- Multi-platform builds
+- How to use Docker Build Cloud with Docker Compose
-- Cloud builds in Docker Desktop
+- How the image cache speeds up builds for others on your team

 **Duration**: 4 minutes